drscranto/kt_website/content/home/about.md

 # Welcome!

 I'm an applied statistician / data scientist, working in both R and Python, with over 11 years of programming experience and 9 peer reviewed publications.
-I'm fascinated by the ways variability enters a mechanistic process, changing the patterns that emerge in data.
-I focus on computational approaches for both frequentist and Bayesian frameworks to account for stochasticity in mathematical models.

 I am an organizer for [RLadies](https://rladies.org/), a global network of meetup groups to support gender diversity in the R community.

+I'm fascinated by the ways variability or noise changes the patterns that we expect to emerge in data.
+I focus on computational approaches for both frequentist and Bayesian frameworks to account for variability in mechanistic models.

-I live with two rescue pups, who I think are really bears just pretending to be dogs.
+I live with two rescue pups, Maggie and Ruthie, who I think are really bears just pretending to be dogs.
 I spend most of my free time drinking coffee, hiking with the doggos, and watching baseball.